 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 The Western Australian Supreme Court

 The Western Australian Supreme Court is the highest court in Western Australia.
-It deals with the most serious criminal offences, such as murder and manslaughter as well as complex civil matters and civil matters where the amount in dispute is over $750,000.
-The Supreme Court also hears applications for injunctions and other forms of relief as well as all wills matters and matters concerning the administration of deceased estates.
+It deals with the most serious criminal offences, such as murder and manslaughter and civil matters where the amount in dispute is over $750,000.
+The Supreme Court also hears applications for injunctions and other forms of relief, as well as matters related to probate and the administration of a deceased estate and all matters concerning the division of real property.